jkkummerfeld/berkeley-parser-analyser/README.md

 - classified.berkeley.test_trees  -  The test trees
 - classified.berkeley.gold_trees  -  The gold trees

-For the coloured output it can help to view the files as follows:
+For the coloured output it can help to view the files as follows (with `-x3` to avoid the trees getting too wide):

 ```
 less -x3 <filename>
 ```

-That way the trees don't get too wide.
-Also, if you are having trouble seeing the colours, make sure you are using a tool that interprets [ANSI escape codes](http://en.wikipedia.org/wiki/ANSI_escape_code#Support).
-Some people have told me that they needed to use less with the '-R' flag for them to work.

 ##  Questions?